Skip to navigation Skip to content

 Youth Disability Supplement (YDS)

-YA students and apprentices who are under 22 years old may also be eligible for YDS if they are assessed as having a partial capacity to work (PCW).
+YA students and apprentices under 22 years old may also be eligible for YDS if they are assessed as having a partial capacity to work (PCW).
 Where the prognosis on the medical certificate indicates the medical condition will affect the person's capacity to work for more than 24 months, an Employment Services Assessment (ESAt) must be arranged (if there is not already a current and valid ESAt) to assess their work capacity.

-In some cases, they may previously have been assessed as having a PCW while they were a job seeker and YDS will continue to be paid to them as a student or apprentice.
+In some cases, they may previously have been assessed as having a PCW while they were a job seeker, and YDS will continue to be paid to them as a student or apprentice.

 It is possible for a person to have a temporary incapacity for study or work and a permanent partial capacity to work.
-They may have a temporary exacerbation of a permanent condition or they may have a temporary incapacity because of a different medical condition.
+They may have a temporary exacerbation of a permanent condition, or they may have a temporary incapacity because of a different medical condition.

 Away from home rate